githedgehog/docs/docs/install-upgrade/config.md

 # Currently only one ControlNode is supported
 ```
 The **management** interface is for the control node to manage the fabric switches, *not* end-user management of the control node.
-For end user management of the control node specify the **external** interface name.
+For end-user management of the control node specify the **external** interface name.

 ## Complete Example File
 ```yaml